arthashield/explainability-engine/README.md

 An open-source project by the **ArthaShield Collective** to make AI reasoning transparent and human-understandable — for regulators, developers, and citizens.

 ##  Vision
-AI systems influence decisions in finance, health, and governance.
+AI systems influence decisions in banking, finance, insurance, and governance.
 The Explainability Engine bridges the gap between complex model reasoning and the clarity required by oversight teams.

 ##  Current MVP
-- **Backend:** FastAPI or Java Spring service that parses model traces
+- **Backend:** FastAPI or Java Spring oot service that parses model traces
 - **Frontend:** React dashboard to visualize insights
 - **Output:** Plain-language summaries, confidence scores, and risk highlights